Transition to employment

 VET graduate employment

-VET is post-compulsory education and training that provides people with occupational or work-related knowledge and skills.
-It includes programs that provide the basis for subsequent vocational programs (SCRGSP 2022).
-VET courses and qualifications are certificate I, II, III, IV; diploma; advanced diploma; vocational graduate certificate and diploma (ASQA 2021).
+Vocational Education and Training (VET) is post-compulsory education and training that provides people with occupational or work-related knowledge and skills.
+It includes programs that provide the basis for subsequent vocational programs (SCRGSP 2023).
+VET courses and qualifications are:

 The desired key system outcome for this measure is that VET graduates with disability transition into employment on completing their training.